SCALAR: Scale-wise Controllable Visual Autoregressive Learning: Conclusion and Future Work

 \textbf{Conclusion.} In this work, we propose SCALAR, a controllable generation method based on VAR that introduces a Scale-wise Conditional Decoding mechanism adapted for the hierarchical nature of VAR models.
 By leveraging a pretrained image encoder to extract semantically rich control features and injecting them into scale-specific layers, SCALAR enables persistent and structured guidance throughout the generation process.
 Our extension, SCALAR-Uni, further supports unified multi-conditional control.
 We hope our findings will inspire further research on controllable generation within Visual Autoregressive models and encourage the exploration of scale-aware design in future generative methods.

 \textbf{Future Work.} (1) To align with the next-scale paradigm in VAR, we directly inject control features extracted from the image encoder into corresponding scales after resizing them via bilinear interpolation.
 While simple to implement, this approach is relatively coarse and lacks fine-grained semantic alignment, which may limit the further improvement of SCALAR's controllability.
 This issue is worth further study.
-(2) Due to resource constraints, our SCALAR is currently evaluated only on c2i tasks using the ImageNet, where it demonstrates strong performance in both generation quality and controllability.
-In future work, we plan to extend SCALAR to controllable t2i generation tasks and validate its effectiveness on diverse text-image paired datasets.
-(3) SCALAR successfully combines the powerful generation capabilities of VAR with a simple and effective control injection mechanism.
+(2) SCALAR successfully combines the powerful generation capabilities of VAR with a simple and effective control injection mechanism.
 We are excited to inspire related tasks (e.g., image editing).

 {

 }